Learn to Turn

 Review of Safe Procedures, Holding tools, Body Position.

 Cutting larger, smoother, beads and coves.
-Making a tenon to fit a Chuck.

 Tools: Roughing Gouge, Parting Tool, 3/8 or 1/2” Spindle or Bowl Gouges.